Images of Nummular Dermatitis Overview (7)

-Nummular dermatitis is a particular form of eczema (atopic dermatitis) characterized by coin-shaped, raised areas on the skin that are scaly.
+Nummular dermatitis is inflammation that appears as coin-shaped, raised areas on the skin that are scaly and itchy.

-- The cause of nummular dermatitis is not known, but it is associated with triggers such as frequent bathing, irritating and drying soaps, and exposure to irritating fabrics such as wool.
+- The cause of nummular dermatitis is not fully understood, but it is commonly associated with triggers such as frequent bathing, using irritating and drying soaps, dry weather, and exposure to irritating fabrics such as wool.

-Maintaining healthy skin is very important for sufferers of nummular dermatitis.
+Maintaining healthy skin is very important for people with nummular dermatitis.

 - Moisturizing skin-care routines are essential.

-- Attempt to minimize exposure to heat, humidity, detergents/soaps, abrasive clothing, chemicals, smoke, and stress.
+- Try to minimize exposure to heat, humidity, detergents, soaps, abrasive clothing, chemicals, smoke, and stress.

-- Keep the home humid with a humidifier or setting out bowls of water, especially in the bedroom.
+- Keep the home humid with a humidifier, especially in the bedroom.

-- Prescribe medium- to high-potency topical steroids to apply to the affected areas twice daily.
+- Prescribe topical steroids to apply to the affected areas.

-- Recommend light therapy with ultraviolet B for extensive disease.
+- Recommend light therapy with ultraviolet B for widespread disease.

 - Prescribe oral or topical antibiotics if the area becomes infected.